maanikg/maanikg/README.md

 ---

 ### 🏕️ My last project...
-#### helloMilo 🗣️
+### helloMilo 🗣️
-- Develop a iOS app with `SwiftUI` to assess users’ live speech and provide comprehensive **real-time feedback**
+- Developed a iOS app with `SwiftUI` to assess users’ live speech and provide comprehensive **real-time feedback**
-- Create machine learning models via `CreateML` with **over 90% validation accuracy** for various speech metrics (tone, speed, volume, and clarity)
+- Created machine learning models via `CreateML` with **over 90% validation accuracy** for various speech metrics (tone, speed, volume, and clarity)
-- Manage authentication and save user info with `Firebase` to track progress
+- Managed authentication and save user info with `Firebase` to track progress

 ---